AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Liberty Mutual Select a Customized Package to Get Started

-Here are the premiums Liberty Mutual quoted me for full coverage vs. minimum liability coverage.
+Here are the premiums Liberty Mutual quoted me for full coverage vs. minimum liability coverage, along with the national average auto insurance rates for comparison.
 I have full coverage on my current State Farm policy.
 Whenever possible, I recommend full coverage and higher liability limits so that you’re protected financially in the event of an accident.

 Coverage level My quoted annual cost My quoted monthly cost